WeitzGroup/VIMIMO-Virus-Microbe-modeller/README.md

  ## Tutorials

  Tutorials to use this can be found in the example folder.
 To run this pipeline you have to use the mcmcstat code, for which a package has not been published.
 So we are just going to clone it in our repository.
+For more detailed explanations on usage check out our [Example Notebooks](./example_notebooks)
  ```
  git clone git@github.com:mjlaine/mcmcstat.git
  ```